crc-org/snc/README.md

 ## How to use?
 - Make sure the one time setup is satisfied. (https://github.com/openshift/installer/blob/master/docs/dev/libvirt-howto.md#one-time-setup)
-- Make sure virt-sparsify is installed (it's part of the libguestfs-tools on Fedora)
 - Build the installer using the `libvirt` tag. ( https://github.com/openshift/installer/blob/master/docs/dev/libvirt-howto.md#build-and-run-the-installer )
 - Clone this repo `git clone https://github.com/praveenkumar/snc.git`
 - cp <built_installer_binary> <directory_to_cloned_repo>